-However, in people with myasthenia gravis, the immune system attacks these receptors.
-It causes damage, which means that acetylcholine is no longer able to bind effectively.
+However, in people with myasthenia gravis, the immune system attacks these receptors, resulting in acetylcholine’s inability to bind effectively.
 This means that the muscles are unable to contract normally, leading to the symptoms of MG.

-Scientists are still unsure exactly why some people develop myasthenia gravis.
-However, some believe that it is due to a dysfunction of the thymus gland, which produces immune cells known as T-cells.
+Scientists are still unsure exactly why some people develop myasthenia gravis; however, one hypothesis is that MG develops due to a dysfunction of the thymus gland, which produces immune cells known as T-cells.

 Myasthenia Gravis Treatment

 Fortunately, it is now possible to control MG using medication or surgery.
-For some people, removing the thymus gland can have significant benefits.
-Others find that medication helps.
+For some people, removing the thymus gland may result in significant benefits, while others may need pharmacologic therapies.

 One of the most common treatments for MG is a class of drugs known as anticholinesterase medications.
 They work by slowing the breakdown of acetylcholine in the NMJ to improve muscle function.
 Side effects include gastrointestinal upsets, excessive tearing, and saliva overproduction.

-Another type of treatment that may help to relieve myasthenia gravis symptoms is immunosuppressant drugs.
-These dampen down the immune response to reduce damage to the acetylcholine receptors on muscle cells.
+Another way to control the condition is to use immunosuppressants which minimize the abnormal immune response that occurs in MG.
 The main downside is that they suppress the whole immune system, making patients more vulnerable to infections.

 So, how about cannabis?
-Could it offer a more natural treatment for myasthenia gravis?
+Could it offer a potential treatment for symptoms associated with myasthenia gravis?

 Can Cannabis Help Myasthenia Gravis?